Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 Each dependency is represented by a `<property>` element whose `name` attribute identifies the setter method to call and whose `ref` attribute identifies the service to depend on.
 The `ref` value is actually an ID of another bean.
-All Alfresco Content Services services are declared as beans, so can be injected in this way.
+All Content Services services are declared as beans, so can be injected in this way.
 In the example, repository maps to the `setRepository()` method and `repositoryHelper` maps to the bean representing the `Repository` service.

 ```java